ignoxx/ohmyskit/README.md

-# SUPERKIT
+# Oh My SUPERKIT

+Build high-performance apps _swiftly_ with minimal team resources in the Go programming language.

+**SUPERKIT** is..
-Build high-performance apps swiftly with minimal team resources in Go programming language. **SUPERKIT** is a full-stack web framework that provides a set of tools and libraries to help you build web applications quickly and efficiently. **SUPERKIT** is built on top of the Go programming language and is designed to be simple and easy to use.
+  - .. a full-stack web framework that provides a set of tools and libraries to help you build web applications quickly and efficiently.
+  - .. built on top of the Go programming language and is designed to be simple and easy to use.
+  - .. _opiniated_ by default but easily extensible

 > The project (for now) is in the **experimental** phase.